-Created: To cause to come into being.
+SC 1.3 Promising and/or best practices

+- SC 1.3.1 The number of promising practices created - SC 1.3.2 The number of promising practices supported through Council Activities - SC 1.3.3 The number of best practices created - SC 1.3.4 The number of best practices supported through Council Activities

+Promising Practice: A practice with an innovative approach that improves upon existing practice and positively impacts the area of practice.
+The practice should demonstrate a high degree of success and the possibility of replication in other areas of settings but has not been tested.

+Best Practice: A technique or methodology that, through experience and research, has proven to reliably lead to a desired result.

+Supported: Activities funded by the Council, as based on the State Plan; Activities planned and funded by the Council as based on the State Plan.

+SC 1.4 Training/Education

+SC 1.4.1 The number of people trained or educated through Council systemic change initiatives

+Definition

-SC 1.3 Promising and/or best practices SC 1.3.1 The number of promising practices created SC 1.3.2 The number of promising practices supported through Council Activities SC 1.3.3 The number of best practices created SC 1.3.4 The number of best practices supported through Council Activities Definitio positivel g Practice: A practice with an innovative approach that improves upon existing practice and y impacts the area of practice.
-The practice should demonstrate a high degree of success and ibility of replication in other areas of settings but has not been tested. ctice: A technique or methodology that, through experience and research, has proven to ead to a desired result.
-Created: To cause to come into being. ed: Activities funded by the Council, as based on the State Plan; Activities planned and funded puncil as based on the State Plan.
-SC 1.4 Training/Education SC 1.4.1 The number of people trained or educated through Council systemic change initiatives Definitio n to impro or educated: Training is an organized activity designed to give information and/or instructions ve performance or help attain knowledge or skill; educated means to give information about ng.
-This number would not include general public education (web site hits, newspaper, social tc.
-SC 1.5 Collaboration SC 1.5.1 involved The number of Council supported system change activities with organizations actively SC 2: Long Term Measures SC 2.1 The number of Council efforts that lead to the improvement of best or promising practices, policies, procedures, statute or regulations changes ( sub measures 2.1.1 and 2.1.3 ) SC 2.2 The number of Council efforts to transform fragmented approaches into a coordinated and effective system that assures individuals with developmental disabilities and their families participate in the design of and have access to needed community services, individualized supports, and other forms of assistance that promote self-determination, independence, productivity, and integration and inclusion in all facets of community life. (sub measures 2.1.2 and 2.1.4) Sub-Measures SC 2.1.1 The number of policy, procedure, statute or regulations SC 2.1.2 The number of policy, procedure, statute or regulation changes implemented SC 2.1.3 activities The number of promising and/or best practices improved as a result of systems change SC 2.1.4 The number of promising and/or best practices that were implemented.
-Definitio ns Change: The act of making or becoming different.
-Change: Created: The act of making or becoming different.
-To cause to come into being.
-Change: Created: Impleme The act of making or becoming different.
+Trained or educated: Training is an organized activity designed to give information and/or instructions to improve performance or help attain knowledge or skill; educated means to give information about something.
+This number would not include general public education (web site hits, newspaper, social media, etc.

+SC 1.5 Collaboration

+SC 1.5.1 The number of Council supported system change activities with organizations actively involved.

+SC 2: Long Term Measures

+- SC 2.1 The number of Council efforts that lead to the improvement of best or promising practices, policies, procedures, statute or regulations changes (sub measures 2.1.1 and 2.1.3) - SC 2.2 The number of Council efforts to transform fragmented approaches into a coordinated and effective system that assures individuals with developmental disabilities and their families participate in the design of and have access to needed community services, individualized supports, and other forms of assistance that promote self-determination, independence, productivity, and integration and inclusion in all facets of community life. (sub measures 2.1.2 and 2.1.4)

+Sub-Measures

+- SC 2.1.1 The number of policy, procedure, statute or regulations - SC 2.1.2 The number of policy, procedure, statute or regulation changes implemented - SC 2.1.3 The number of promising and/or best practices improved as a result of systems change activities. - SC 2.1.4 The number of promising and/or best practices that were implemented.

+Change: The act of making or becoming different.

+Implemented: To put into effect, put into action, put into practice, carry out, enact.

+Improved: To make or become better, to raise to a more desirable condition or quality.